Home > Analyses > Utilities > Edison International

 Consolidated Edison, Inc.36B

-Edison International ranks 18th among 23 competitors, with a market cap approximately 13.9% the size of the leader, NextEra Energy.
-The company is positioned below both the average market cap of the top 10 competitors (67.5B) and the sector median (34B).
-It maintains a 7.28% market cap gap to the next competitor above, indicating a moderate distance from its closest rival.
+Edison International ranks 18th among 23 competitors.
+Its market cap is about 16% of the leader, NextEra Energy.
+The company sits below both the average market cap of the top 10 (67.5B) and the sector median (34B).
+Edison International maintains a moderate 6.46% gap to the next competitor above, reflecting a competitive but lower scale position.

 Comparisons with competitors